 UK Aid Match 2: maternal health in Kenya and Malawi

-UK Aid Match 2.2 focuses on maternal health programmes in Isiolo County, Kenya, and Karonga District, Malawi.
-Programme activities include the funding of maternity wings in district hospitals, rural transport to bring pregnant women to local health facilities and awareness raising in remote rural communities.
+Our joint maternal health programmes in Isiolo County, Kenya, and Karonga District, Malawi focused on saving lives in childbirth by strengthening demand for and access to health services.
+Programme activities included the funding of maternity wings in district hospitals, rural transport to bring pregnant women to local health facilities and awareness raising in remote rural communities.

-The project will increase knowledge of, access to, and uptake of quality, Integrated Community Case Management (iCCM) services and interventions.
-These will contribute to a reduction in child mortality and morbidity rates.
-The project has been named the Partnership for Improved Child Health (PICH).
+The project aimed to increase knowledge of, access to, and uptake of quality services and interventions to reduce child mortality and morbidity rates.
+The project is named the Partnership for Improved Child Health (PICH).

 Find out more about the impact of UK Aid Match 4 in Nigeria

 UK Aid Match 7: integrated resilience approaches to enhance nutrition of women and girls of child bearing age and under-fives in South Sudan.

 UK Aid Match 7 adopts an inclusive and integrated nutrition sensitive approach to enhance nutritional outcomes for 28,174 women and girls of child bearing age and 24,733 children under-five in Aweil North and Jur River Nyal counties.
 The project will enhance household nutrition and care practices, access to diverse nutritious food, safe water and better services, by addressing root causes of under nutrition, including harmful social norms and strengthening capacity of two county nutrition departments.

 Find out more about UK Aid Match in South Sudan